ultrapump/blog/_posts/2025-08-08-how-to-avoid-lb-on-vke.md

 This was a textbook case of configuration drift.
 A subtle provisioning difference created a critical, hard‑to‑diagnose failure.

 ## Hardening and runbook

+**Disclaimer:** These hardening steps are defensive measures against VKE platform inconsistencies.
+On a mature managed Kubernetes service, most of these safeguards would be unnecessary.

 - Baseline Calico config via IaC (Terraform/Argo CD) and drift detection
 - Pin the ingress image tag; roll with canaries per region